MahmudOnWeb/TetrisDotNetCoreWpf/README.md

 ![L tetrimono](https://github.com/MahmudOnWeb/TetrisDotNetCoreWpf/blob/master/RightWinkel%20-%20L.PNG?raw=true)

-It has four main positions, and when it rotates, the new position is with shown with blue color, and the old is with gray.
+It has four main positions, and when it rotates, move left, or down, or right, the new position is with shown with blue color, and the old is with gray.
 Blue are displayed, gray are removed.

 ## Start game, middle game and end game